About Our Research

 Short History of Basic Carbohydrate Research at the NIH

-After Neil retired in 1998, his associate since the early '80s, Pavol (Paul) Kovac, trained at Purdue University in R. L. Whistler’s lab, took over the group.
+After Neil retired in 1998, his associate since the early '80s, Pavol (Paul) Kovac, an alumnus of the Slovak Academy of Sciences Graduate School who was further trained at Purdue University in R. L. Whistler’s lab, took over the group.
 While the group was downsized to a total of four members, its interests became more oriented towards practical utilization of synthetic carbohydrates as antigenic components of glycoconjugate vaccines and other tools in the life sciences.
-More recently, the extensive expertise in conjugation of carbohydrates to proteins by squaric acid chemistry led to the discovery that some bacterial carbohydrates can be conjugated to protein by this method also.
-The Section is currently engaged mainly in development of conjugate vaccines for bacterial diseases from synthetic and bacterial carbohydrate antigens.
+More recently, the extensive expertise in conjugation of carbohydrates to proteins by squaric acid chemistry led to the discovery that not only small molecules but some bacterial polysaccharides can be directly conjugated to proteins by this method also.
+Consequently, the Section became engaged mainly in development of conjugate vaccines for bacterial diseases from synthetic and bacterial carbohydrate antigens.
 This involves work on new protocols in syntheses and functionalization of carbohydrates, studies of fundamentals affecting conjugation, and synthesis of constructs that can be used as experimental vaccines.
-Our main targets are vaccines for enteric infectious diseases and anthrax.
-One large batch of vaccine for cholera, prepared by a private industry contractor using U.S. Government funds, will be used for pre-clinical studies.
+The main targets became vaccines for enteric infectious diseases and anthrax.
+One large batch of vaccine for cholera, developed by a private industry contractor using U.S. Government funds, is in clinical studies.
 The technology developed by us has been applied also to prepare experimental vaccines for diseases other than cholera, which opened avenue to apply the same technology for making multivalent vaccines for infectious diseases.
 The Section has earned respect among scientists in the carbohydrate field as well as many excellent reviews from the Board of Scientific Councilors over a number of years.
-The work of the group is augmented by many collaborations within and outside the NIH, in the United States of America and around the world.
+The group is known also for many collaborations within and outside the NIH, in the United States of America and around the world.